mavlink/mavlink-devguide/en/services/gimbal_v2.md

 MAVLink applications (ground stations, developer APIs like the MAVSDK, etc.), and any other software that wants to control a particular gimbal, must do so via its *Gimbal Manager*, using the *Gimbal Manager message set*.

-Note that the gimbal manager is (by default) implemented by the autopilot.
+Note that the gimbal manager is (by default) implemented on the autopilot.

 ### Common Set-ups